NabilahYK/PROGRAMMING-EXAM2/README.md

-i created a parellel coordinates plot to show movement over the years and ages i created bar charts for gender, disability, region, educational status and home owndership i decided to create a heatmap to enphasise disability
+i created a parellel coordinates plot to show movement over the years and ages i created bar charts for gender, disability, region, educational status and home owndership i decided to create a heatmap to enphasise disability to highlight the sheer difference in disabled vs non disbaled depression symptoms, i used mann whitney u then added a t test i could not present my dataframe directly into the code so i had to create another the tests showed a small p value indicating the sheer difference